Festivals-App/festivals-server/DOCUMENTATION.md

     ]
 }
 ```
-otherwise an empty array is returned.
+otherwise, an empty array is returned.
 ```
 {
     "data": []